-Searle Scholars Program
+Searle Scholars Program 2020

-External Deadline: September 26, 2014
+External Deadline: September 27, 2019

-Materials to Office of Research: Single Page Proposal Summary (0.5” margins; single-spaced; font type: Arial, Helvetica, or Georgia typeface; font size: 11 pt).
+- Single Page Proposal Summary (0.5” margins; single-spaced; font type: Arial, Helvetica, or Georgia typeface; font size: 11 pt).
 Page limit includes references and illustrations.
 Pages that exceed the 1-page limit will be excluded from review.

-CV – (4 pages maximum)
+- CV – (5 pages maximum)

-Link to Award: http://searlescholars.net/
+Link to Award: https://searlescholars.net/

-The Searle Scholars Program does not ordinarily support purely clinical research but has supported research programs that include both clinical and basic components.
+- The Searle Scholars Program does not ordinarily support purely clinical research but has supported research programs that include both clinical and basic components.
 Potential applicants who are unsure if their research is appropriate for our Program are encouraged to examine the research interests of present and former Searle Scholars on this website.